KoushikSamudrala/MNIST-classification-of-digits/README.md

 we will be using CNN architecture to solve this task of digit classification.

-Implementation is done using tensorflow/keras module.
+Implementation is done using tensorflow/keras module.!